Profile

 9. 9

-Remove from the oven and transfer the biscuits, still on the parchment, to a wire rack to cool completely.
+Remove the biscuits from the oven and let them settle on the tray for a few minutes.
+Then slide them, still on the parchment, onto a wire rack and leave to cool completely.

 10. 10